Midway Studios – Newcastle | Mission Designer

 - Responsible for the design and scripting of the Xbox Live/PSN Wheelman demo

 My role as a mission designer had me scripting mission logic in Kismet and utilising pre-existing locations within the open world for entity and trigger placement.
 I also created several combat arenas via generous reuse and reconfiguring of art assets in order to support boss battles.
-Outside of missions, I was also tasked with scripting a number of mission-specific game systems as well as several in-engine cinematics.
+Outside of missions, I was also tasked with scripting a number of mission-specific game systems as well as many in-engine cinematics.